melunaich/Wrangle-and-Analyze-Data/wrangle_report.md

  # <center ><font color='#458199'>Project: Wrangle & Analyze Data </font></center>

-The purpose of this report is to elaborate on steps taken for data wrangling for this project.
-It is divided into three steps:
+This report aims to elaborate on steps taken as part of data wrangling for this project.
+It is divided into three sections:

 <ul>
     <li><a href="#gather">Gathering</a></li>